 The least complicated way to make your own homemade flea shampoo for dogs is by using a clear antibacterial soap and white distilled vinegar.
 All you have to do is mix this in equal parts and use it to clean your pet.
 DONE!

-You can get a big jug of cheapest antibacterial soup and vinegar, and use those for several years for washing your pet.
-This brand of antibacterial soup works well and is very cost-effective.
+You can get a big jug of the cheapest antibacterial soap and vinegar, and use those for several years for washing your pet.
+This brand of antibacterial soap works well and is very cost-effective.
 For white distilled vinegar, my favorite brand is this one.
 Both of them will last you for years.

 Some homemade dog shampoo recipes I've seen online before also call for dish soap or glycerin to be added, but they aren't necessary at all.
 You can add them but that's just an unnecessary expense.